Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Larger all-to-all hypergraph

 In this section is we present some results for larger hypergraph where $N=100$ nodes are connected in an all-to-all fashion.
 Here again we set $(K_1,K_2)\in[0,2]$, $\theta_0\sim U([0,0.3])$ and $\mathbf{\omega}\sim U([0,1])$.

-In Fig. \ref{Fig:All-to-all100} we compare the values of $\hat{R}$ reached by uncontrolled and controlled systems by using terms $h^{(N)}$ or $\tilde{h}^{(N)}$.
-The results are analogous to the case $N=50$: $h^{(N)}$ enables to desyncrhonize the system for all tested $(K_1,K_2)$ configurations ($\hat{R}$ reaches the maximal value of $0.21$) and $\tilde{h}^{(N)}$ can desynchronize the system in all configurations but when $K_1$ is small comparing to $K_2$ (see the region bounded by the red curve in Fig. \ref{Fig:All-to-all100:Controlled2D}).
+In Fig.~\ref{Fig:All-to-all100} we compare the values of $\hat{R}$ reached by the uncontrolled and controlled systems by using terms $h^{(N)}$ or $\tilde{h}^{(N)}$.
+The results are analogous to the case $N=50$: $h^{(N)}$ enables to desyncrhonize the system for all tested $(K_1,K_2)$ values ($\hat{R}$ reaches the maximal value of $0.21$) and $\tilde{h}^{(N)}$ can desynchronize the system in all cases but when $K_1$ is small compared to $K_2$ (see the region bounded by the red curve in Fig. \ref{Fig:All-to-all100}(c)).

-Fig. \ref{Fig:All-to-all100:Partial} shows $\hat{R}$ in function of $M$ for $h^{(M)}$ and $\tilde{h}^{(M)}$.
+Fig.~\ref{Fig:All-to-all100:Partial} shows $\hat{R}$ in function of $M$ for $h^{(M)}$ and $\tilde{h}^{(M)}$.
 Here again one can see in both cases a sharp decrease of $\hat{R}$ for $M\in[2N/5,3N/5]$ after what it roughly reaches its minimal value.
-The only exceptions are still concerning $\tilde{h}^{(M)}$ when $(K_1,K_2)$ are in the yellow region of Fig. \ref{Fig:All-to-all100:Controlled2D}).
-In those cases the $\hat{R}$ decrease can be much lower or even not being present at all.
+The only exceptions concern once again $\tilde{h}^{(M)}$ when $K_1$ is ``small'' and $K_2$ is ``large'' (yellow region in the bottom right of Fig.~\ref{Fig:All-to-all100}(c)).